Bill Kelliher: Amplification and effects

-Kelliher previously used Laney amplification (specifically, the VH100R head).
-Subsequently, he played a Marshall JCM 800 Kerry King signature.
+Kelliher previously used Laney amplification (specifically, the VH100R head), before switching to a Marshall JCM 800 Kerry King signature.
 Since 2010, Kelliher and his bandmate Brent Hinds performed live with Orange Thunderverb series amplifiers.
-Kelliher's pedal board includes A Line 6 HELIX and a Digitech Jamman Looper Pedal.
+Kelliher's pedal board includes a Line 6 HELIX and a Digitech Jamman Looper Pedal.
 Kelliher also uses an Audiotech Guitar Products Source Selector 1X6 Rack Mount Audio Switcher.
 In 2013 Kelliher collaborated with Lace Pickups on his own signature guitar pickups, the "Dissonant Aggressors".
 At NAMM 2016, Friedman Amplification launched a signature amp for Kelliher called the Butterslax.

 Style

-Like his bandmate Hinds, Kelliher also uses three tunings in Mastodon: D Standard on the Les Paul (E Standard down one whole step, D G C F A D), Drop C on the Yamaha SBG (Drop D down one whole step, C G C F A D), and another tuning similar to D standard, but with the sixth string tuned down to A (A G C F A D), on the Explorer.
+Like his former bandmate Hinds, Kelliher primarily uses three tunings in Mastodon: D Standard on the Les Paul (E Standard down one whole step, D G C F A D), Drop C on the Yamaha SBG (Drop D down one whole step, C G C F A D), and another tuning similar to D standard, but with the sixth string tuned down to A (A G C F A D), on the Explorer.